JimmyToluene/python-learning/README.md

 # Python Learning - Harvard CS50's Introduction to Programming with Python

 This repository contains notes and code snippets from the Harvard CS50's class, "Introduction to Programming with Python".
-It's a great resource for anyone looking to learn Python or reinforce their existing knowledge.

 ## About the Course